djoslin0/coop-lua-libraries/bmfont/readme.md

 4. Uncheck `Auto Pack` and check `Fixed Size`
 5. Set `Width` to `1024` and `Height` to `512` (you can use other powers of 2 if you wish)
 6. Decrease `Font Size` until all of the glyphs pack into the image
+7. Set the `Color` to `White`.
-7. Click `Export` at the top, export as a `.txt (BMFont TEXT)`
+8. Click `Export` at the top, export as a `.txt (BMFont TEXT)`
-8. Copy the `png` file from the exported zip to `textures/bmfont-YOURFONTNAME.png`
+9. Copy the `png` file from the exported zip to `textures/bmfont-YOURFONTNAME.png`
-9. Open the `txt` file from the exported zip and copy everything inside of it
+10. Open the `txt` file from the exported zip and copy everything inside of it
-10. Create a new file at `your_mod_folder/fonts/bmfont-YOURFONTNAME.lua` that contains the following:
+11. Create a new file at `your_mod_folder/fonts/bmfont-YOURFONTNAME.lua` that contains the following:
 ```lua
 return [[
 -- PASTE THE CONTENTS OF THE TXT FILE HERE, BETWEEN THE DOUBLE BRACKETS